On utility maximization without passing by the dual problem: Large markets

 Identifying portfolios with their value processes, we call elements of $\mathcal{A}_U$ \emph{generalized portfolio strategies}.
 With this choice of $\mathcal{A}$, Theorems \ref{main1}, \ref{main2} and \ref{const} prove the existence of optimizers in the class of generalized strategies for a large financial market.

 \begin{remark} {\rm In the present setting, it is crucial from the point of view of economic interpretations that the optimizer can be approximated by portfolios in finitely many assets, i.e. the optimizer lies in $\mathcal{A}_U$.
-That's why we apply Theorems \ref{main1}, \ref{main2} and \ref{const} and not Theorems \ref{main1.5} or \ref{main2.5} where the class $\mathcal{I}$ does not have any feature of ``approximability by admissible strategies''.
+That's why we apply Theorems \ref{main1}, \ref{main2} and \ref{const} and not Theorems \ref{main1.5}, \ref{main2.5} or \ref{constt} where the class $\mathcal{I}$, a priori, does not have any feature of ``approximability by admissible strategies''.
 The price we pay is that Assumption \ref{moder} needs to be posited which is a restriction on the tail of $U$ at $-\infty$.

-However, our approach works for a countably infinite number of assets, actually, markets with uncountably many assets can also be treated in an analogous manner, as easily seen.
+Markets with uncountably many assets can also be treated in an analogous manner, as easily seen.
 We confined ourselves to the countable case only, to stress connections with the extensively studied area of large financial markets.

-Instead of $\mathbb{A}^m$, one could take portfolio processes which are bounded from below by constant times a weight function.
-This is a reasonable choice for price processes that are not locally bounded, see e.g. \cite{bifri} or Chapter 14 of \cite{ds}.
-However, we do not chase further generality here.} \end{remark}
+Instead of $\mathbb{A}^m$, one could take portfolios whose value processes are bounded from below by constant times a weight function.
+This is a reasonable choice for price processes that are not locally bounded, see e.g. \cite{bifri} or Chapter 14 of \cite{ds}.} \end{remark}